The

 things.

-bleach to sterilize a gallon of drinking water.
-Mix & wait 30
+to sterilize a gallon of drinking water.
+Mix & wait 30 minutes.

-minutes.
-Add 6 more drops & wait again if you can't smell the
+Add 6 more drops & wait again if you can't smell the bleach.
+The

 household cleaners, producing chlorine gas.
 They used it to kill

-in world war I. Do not store bleach in the same cabinet with other
+people in world war I. Do not store bleach in the same cabinet with

-chemicals or cleaners (other than laundry products).
-Bleach is best
+other chemicals or cleaners (other than laundry products).
+Bleach is

 happens.
 Don't panic.
 The symptoms of drinking too much straight